 The relevant referral MUST be closed on Hospital Information System when the patient is discharged by the Care Professional.
-This should be carried out at the s Policy for the ending of the Cancer 28 day Faster Diagnosis Standard Page 35 of 117 s See the Intranet for the latest version.
-Version Number: 1 point of discharge by the relevant member of staff, e.g. receptionist, ward clerk, medical secretarial team.
+This should be carried out at the point of discharge by the relevant member of staff, e.g. receptionist, ward clerk, medical secretarial team.
 If the Care Professional has not dictated a letter to the referrer regarding this decision, e.g. if the patient has DNA'd, then a letter must be sent to the referrer, so they are aware.

-9.2 Rapid Access Local Services
+Rapid Access Local Services